 added a Sacramento based class series.
 Classes are presented free of charge, but

 registration is mandatory, as class size is limited.
 The Davis 2014 Sessions will run on a

 Winter classes begin Tuesday, January 14 and run until Tuesday, March 18.

 Content & Registration

-contemporary dance, jazz, African-ethnic/folk dance, as well as playful
+contemporary dance, jazz, African-ethnic/folk dance, as well as playful improvisations that

 To register for the Fall session, please contact Mondavi Center Artist